LukeSeers/steamlinker/README.md

 2. drag steamlinker in to your TeamSpeak 3 Client\plugins\lua_plugin folder

 3. In teamspeak 3 go to Settings --> Plugins --> Tick Lua Plugin --> Settings --> Tick steamlinker ---> Ok --> Reload all --> your done :D

-# Disclaimer
-Ask for permission before you do anything with this code.

 # Made By